Jade Jones (taekwondo)

-Jade Louise Jones (born 21 March 1993) is a Welsh former taekwondo athlete, who is now training as a boxer.
-As a Taekwondo competitor in the 57 kg category, she is a two-time Olympic gold medallist (2012, 2016), a one-time world champion (2019), and a three-time European champion (2016, 2018, 2021).
+Jade Louise Jones (born 21 March 1993) is a Welsh former taekwondo athlete, who is now competing as a boxer.
+As a taekwondo competitor in the 57 kg category, she is a two-time Olympic gold medallist (2012, 2016), a one-time world champion (2019), and a three-time European champion (2016, 2018, 2021).
 Jones also won two gold medals at the European Games and ten gold medals in World Grand Prix events.
-In 2012, she won Great Britain's first ever taekwondo gold medal at an Olympic Games.
+Her gold medal in 2012 was Great Britain's first ever taekwondo gold medal at an Olympic Games.

-After first taking up taekwondo at age eight, Jones had a successful junior career, finishing with a silver medal at the 2010 World Juniors Championships and a gold medal at the 2010 Youth Olympics.
-She won her first senior title at the 2011 U.S. Open, and then won a silver medal at the senior World Championships the same year.
-Jones became Olympic champion in 2012, triumphing in the 57 kg category.
+After first taking up taekwondo aged eight, Jones had a successful junior career, earning a silver medal at the 2010 World Juniors Championships and a gold medal at the 2010 Youth Olympics.
+She won her first senior title at the 2011 U.S. Open, and won a silver medal at the senior World Championships the same year.
+Jones became an Olympic champion in 2012, triumphing in the 57 kg category.
 In 2014, she won the World Grand Prix finals for the first time, and in 2015 she won gold at the European Games.
-Jones became European champion for the first time in 2016, and she then successfully defended her Olympic title at the 2016 Games.
+Jones became a European champion for the first time in 2016, and then successfully defended her Olympic title at the 2016 Games.

-Jones won the Grand Prix finals in both 2016 and 2017 and she became European champion for the second time in 2018.
+Jones won the Grand Prix finals in both 2016 and 2017 and became a European champion for the second time in 2018.
 She claimed her first world title in 2019 and third European title in 2021.
 At the delayed 2020 Summer Olympics, she was unable to win a record-breaking third taekwondo gold medal, exiting in the opening round.
-Jones won more titles in 2023, including at the European Games, but later in the year she was provisionally suspended for failing to supply a urine sample to UK anti-doping officials, though she was later cleared of any wrongdoing.
+Jones won more titles in 2023, including at the European Games, but later in the year, she was provisionally suspended for failing to supply a urine sample to UK anti-doping officials, though she was later cleared of any wrongdoing.
 Jones returned to competition, but was eliminated in the first round at the 2024 Summer Olympics.
 In March 2025, she announced that she was ending her taekwondo career, and would take up boxing instead.

 Early life

-Jones was born in Bodelwyddan, Denbighshire, Wales.
-She was introduced to taekwondo by her grandfather, Martin, who took her to a taster session at age eight.
-He wanted her to channel her energy productively and she tried swimming, football, badminton and athletics before choosing the combat sport.
-She initially trained at Flint Pavilion Leisure Centre before her grandfather drove her to Cardiff for training, after she was identified at national level.
+Jade Louise Jones was born on 21 March 1993 in Bodelwyddan, Wales.
+She was introduced to taekwondo by her grandfather who took her to an introductory session at the age of eight.
+He wanted her to channel her energy productively and she tried swimming, football, badminton and athletics before choosing taekwondo.
+She began her training at Flint Pavilion Leisure Centre, but after being identified at national level, she regularly travelled to Cardiff for training with the Welsh national squad.
 Jones attended Flint High School, leaving aged 16 to take up taekwondo full-time.
-She then trained with the Manchester Aces before joining British Taekwondo's elite training hub.
+She then trained at the Manchester Aces club before joining British Taekwondo's elite training hub.

-Jones is nicknamed "The Headhunter" because of her preference to attempt high-scoring head shots over lower scoring body strikes.